loader

 We weren’t sure if Mudvayne would ever reunite, little alone tour Australia, and with Coal Chamber!

 Mudvayne come running out of the gate right on 9.30 opening their time with Not Falling.
 As vocalist Chad Gray kicks things off with his iconic scream, bass player Ryan Martinie takes a tumble.
+Without carpets under Martinie‘s riser, it shifts the moment his weight is put on it.
 We hope he wasn’t injured!
 It does not stop him from giving 100% for the rest of the show.

 If you asked most Mudvayne fan their seminal album, you’ll more than likely get the answer of 2001’s LD50.
 It was an incredibly important album of its time and influentials and plethora of bands.